How to Create and Apply a Network Access Rule

 10

-Specifies if the rule applies to the ProcessExecutable, or Command that is occurring as a parent process, a child of another process, or either.
+Specifies if the rule applies to the ProcessExecutable, or Command occurring as a parent process, a child of another process, or either.

 Alert Level